-After the handshake, quick chat about the weather and first sip of coffee, in 99.8% of the time an interview will start with: So, tell me about yourself.
+After the handshake, quick chat about the weather and first sip of coffee, 99.8% of the time an interview will start with: So, tell me about yourself.
 You’re laughing now, but it could be the most important question thrown at you.
-Some of us don’t really know what the interviewer wants to know about you.
+Some of us don’t really know what the interviewer wants to know about yourself.
 Do they want to know about what you like to do socially or about your career?
 Do they need to know about that time when you– no, no they don’t.
-In this week’s question guide we’re going to give you a few tips on how to answer this obvious question.
+In this week’s question guide, we’re going to give you a few tips on how to answer this obvious question.

 Timing is everything